alexanderajju/alexanderajju.github.io/Writeups/writeup2.md

 # [Spider](/spider)

 Spider is a hard difficulty Linux machine which focuses on web-based injection attacks.
-Server-Side Template Injection (SSTI) is first exploited to read the config object of a Flask application and obtain the SECRET_KEY string, which can be used to sign and verify session cookies.....
+Server-Side Template Injection (SSTI) is first exploited to read the config object of a Flask application and obtain the SECRET_KEY string, which can be used to sign and verify session cookies............

 # [Dyster](/dyster)